Near-critical dimers and massive SLE: Scaling limit of the LERW with drift and conformal covariance

 where at a point $w \in \tilde \Omega$,

-Let $\tilde \Gtree$ denote the square lattice with mesh size $\delta$ intersected with $\tilde \Omega$.
-The idea is simply to apply the same chain of arguments as in Proposition \ref{P:LERWgeneral_square} and \ref{P:convergenceheight} but with the graphs $\phi ( \tilde \Gtree)$ in $\Omega$.
-Indeed the structure of the square lattice was only used in Proposition \ref{P:LERWgeneral_square} to prove the crossing estimate via an absolute continuity argument.
-Since $\phi$ has bounded derivative, it is clear that the crossing estimate is valid also in $\phi ( \tilde \Gtree)$.
-The scaling limit of the corresponding random walk is necessarily the image by $\phi$ of a Brownian motion with drift $\tilde \Delta$ in $\Omega$.
-Applying It\^o's formula and the Cauchy--Riemann equations, one checks that $\Delta$ and $\tilde \Delta$ are related via \eqref{E:driftchange}.
+The idea is to use the same approach as in Theorem~\ref{T:masscovariance}, i.e. using both the convergence as in Proposition~\ref{P:convergenceheight} and the same type of result on the lattice obtained by the image of $G^\delta$ under $T$.
+Indeed since the connection with the massive random walk (i.e. Theorem~\ref{cor:girsanovpotential}) does not depend on the embedding, the analogue of Theorem~\ref{T:LERWgeneral_drift} for the random walk on the deformed triangular lattice is an immediate consequence of Theorem~\ref{T:masscovariance}.
+The scaling limit of the corresponding random walk is necessarily the image by $T$ of a Brownian motion with drift $\alpha$ in $\Omega$.
+Applying It\^o's formula and the Cauchy--Riemann equations, one checks that $\alpha$ and $\tilde \alpha$ are related via \eqref{E:driftchange}.

-Likewise \eqref{E:LERWsf} and \eqref{E:windingtail} are trivially verified in $\phi(\tilde \Gtree)$ because they are verified in $\tilde \Gtree$ and $\phi$ has bounded derivative.
-The dimer model associated to $\phi( \tilde G^\delta)$ is the image by $\phi$ of the dimer model on $\tilde G^\delta$ and has a height function which necessarily converges to $ h^{(\tilde \Delta);\tilde \Omega } \circ \phi^{-1}$ in $\Omega$.
-On the other hand, the law of the limiting Temperleyan tree is uniquely determined by the law of its branches, which by Theorem \ref{T:LERWgeneral_drift} are off-critical radial SLE$_2$ with limiting drift vector field $\Delta$, as described in \eqref{E:Loewner_off}.
+Likewise \eqref{E:LERWsf} and \eqref{E:windingtail} are trivially verified in $\tilde \Gtree$ because they are verified in $\Gtree$ and $T$ has bounded derivative.
+The dimer model associated to $T( G^\delta)$ is the image by $T$ of the dimer model on $G^\delta$ and has a height function which necessarily converges to $ h^{(\alpha); \Omega } \circ T^{-1}$ in $\tilde\Omega$.
+On the other hand, the law of the limiting Temperleyan tree is uniquely determined by the law of its branches, which by Theorem \ref{T:LERWgeneral_drift} are off-critical radial SLE$_2$ with limiting drift vector field $\tilde{\alpha}$, as described in \eqref{E:Loewner_off}.
 We conclude that, in law,

 as desired. \end{proof}